Report: Iranian steel mill workers detained after protests

-TEHRAN, Iran (AP) — A semi-official Iranian news agency says authorities detained an unspecified number of steel mill workers after five weeks of protests over delays in salaries.
+TEHRAN, Iran (AP) — Iranian authorities detained an unspecified number of steel mill workers after five weeks of protests over delays in salaries, a semi-official news agency reported Monday

-ILNA's report says the arrests took place on Sunday night.
-However, Kasra Ghafouri, the head of state-owned National Iranian Steel Group, insists the workers were only "summoned," not detained.
-The report did not elaborate further.
+The report by ILNA says the arrests took place on Sunday night.
+However, Kasra Ghafouri, the head of state-owned National Iranian Steel Group, insisted the workers were only "summoned," not detained.
+The report did not elaborate.

 The factory in Ahvaz, the capital of southwestern oil-rich Khuzestan province, was founded in early 1960s and has nearly 4,000 workers.
 It was privatized in 2008 but following financial problems, its ownership returned to a government bank in 2016.